 Recommended Reading on Professional Grief:

 The Healer’s Burden: Stories and Poems of Professional Grief: Work in high-loss healthcare environments commonly demands turning away from one’s interior experiences in order to rapidly turn toward the next patient.
 In a culture that discourages vulnerability, how can a care provider effectively deal with the challenging emotions that naturally arise when faced with death?
 The Healer’s Burden contains a broad array of artistic and accessible perspectives of healthcare workers from multiple disciplines as they bravely pull back the curtain on their experiences of loss.
-Co-edited by Michael’s Place Program Director, Melissa Fournier.
+Co-edited by Former Michael’s Place Program Director, Melissa Fournier.
 Learn more about The Healer’s Burden